 What is it: It’s the largest theme park in the Netherlands and one of the oldest such attractions in the world – pre-dating Disneyland by around two years.
 It opened in 1952 and evolved from small nature park with a playground into a full-sized fun park that’s designed to stimulate both imagination and adrenaline for kids and adults with its cultural, romantic and nostalgic themes based on ancient myths and legends, fairy tales, fables and folklore.
 It offers a more magical and less commercial feel than many such attractions, which just serves to heighten the charm.
 Efteling is also renowned for its high-quality ride designs and absence of cheap construction materials such as concrete and plastic.
 Its landscaped grounds and abundance of greenery all add to the park’s allure and make it all the more appealing for the entire family.

-Who’s it for: The whole family – from toddlers to granny and grandpa.
+Who’s it for: The whole family – from toddlers (pushchairs are available to rent) to granny and grandpa.
 Disabled visitors are especially welcome, too, and will be given special assistance and access to the rides.
 Just make sure you have a recent letter/certificate from a recognised medical professional.
 There’s also a handy baby switch feature that allows parents with babies to both use the rides, but without having to queue twice.

 Ride checker: Get a full run-down of all the attractions and age, height and health requirements right here…